 Think of your USB drive as a suitcase: what you lose inside depends on how carefully you pack, handle, and unpack it.

-4. Is it safe to open $RECYCLE.BIN?
+4. Is it safe to delete the $RECYCLE.BIN folder manually?